RoyalCities/RC-Home-Assistant-Low-VRAM/README.md

 ## 🧼 Customization & Notes

 - You can change the Whisper model size (`tiny`, `small`, `medium`) via the `MODEL=` environment variable.
 The default model I have set up is perfectly capable and ensures minimal VRAM hit but feel free to try different ones.
-- Piper supports multiple voice presets — I set a default one for the `--voice` argument you can change this within the HA GUI itself.
+- Piper supports multiple voice presets — I set a default one for the `--voice` argument you change this within the HA GUI itself.
 - Feel free to remove services you don’t need (e.g., `openwakeword`) by commenting them out in `docker-compose.yml`.

 ---